gautamigudla/LLM-call-log-analyzer/README.md

 Call Log Analyzer Web Application

-This web application processes and extracts information from a set of call logs using a Language Model (LLM).
-It allows users to set a single question and provide a list of call logs, from which a set of facts/answers are extracted.
-Users can also navigate through time to view the state of knowledge at different points based on the processed documents.
+Overview:

-Features
+The Call Log Analyzer Web Application leverages a powerful Language Model (LLM) to process and extract meaningful information from call logs.
+It's designed to help users pose questions and receive insightful answers based on their call log data, with the unique ability to navigate through time to view the evolution of data insights.

-•	Process call logs to extract relevant information based on a user-provided question.
+Features:
-•	Display extracted facts/answers in a question and answer screen.
+-Information Extraction: Processes call logs to extract information relevant to user-posed questions.
-•	Allow users to navigate through time to view historical data.
+-Q&A Interface: Displays extracted facts/answers in a dedicated Q&A screen.
-•	Provide a document addition screen to add new call transcripts.
+-Historical Navigation: Enables users to navigate through time for viewing historical data and insights.
-•	Highlight facts added or removed in the last 24 hours.
+-Document Management: Offers a document addition screen for uploading new call transcripts.
-•	Handle contradictions within and across documents, suggesting necessary modifications.
+-Data Highlighting: Highlights new facts added or removed within the last 24 hours.

-Technologies Used
+-Contradiction Handling: Identifies contradictions within and across documents, suggesting modifications when necessary.

-•	Frontend: HTML, CSS, JavaScript
+Technologies Used:
-•	Backend: Python
+Frontend: HTML, CSS, JavaScript with React.js framework.
-•	Language Model (LLM):Text-to-Text Transfer Transformer(T5), Google Colab
+Backend: Python with Flask framework.
-•	Frameworks: Frontend - React.js,Backend - Flask
+Language Model (LLM): Text-to-Text Transfer Transformer (T5) hosted on Google Colab.
-•	Additional Tools: AWS (for hosting)
+Hosting: AWS.